norman's website

 Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity

-at Work, written by husband and wife team Teresa Amabile and Steven
+, written by husband and wife team Teresa Amabile and Steven

 J. Kramer.
 Their book discusses how even seemingly humdrum events can make huge